€57,48 €47,50 excl. VAT

 Additional information

-The predisposition of an autosomal dominant disease can be inhered by one parent.
-However, this disease is reported as incomplete dominant in which researchers show that the phenotype cannot be explained by the dominant mode of inheritance only.
+The consensus about the inheritence pattern of the variant tested here is currently multifactorial with an incomplete genetic component.
+This means that researchers show that the phenotype cannot be explained by a dominant mode of inheritance only.
 More research needs to be performed in order to fully explain this phenotype.

 References